Apollo Global joins battle for Britain's Morrisons

-LONDON, July 5 (Reuters) - The $8.7 billion bid battle for Britain's fourth largest supermarket group Morrisons (MRW.L) ratcheted up on Monday when a third private equity group, Apollo Global Management, entered the fray.
+LONDON (Reuters) - The $8.7 billion bid battle for Britain’s fourth largest supermarket group Morrisons ratcheted up on Monday when a third private equity group, Apollo Global Management, entered the fray.

 U.S. group Apollo, which last year missed out on buying Asda, the No. 3 grocery player in the United Kingdom, said it was in the preliminary stages of evaluating a possible offer for Morrisons but had not approached its board.

-On Saturday Morrisons agreed to a takeover led by SoftBank (9984.T) owned Fortress Investment Group that valued the firm at 6.3 billion pounds ($8.7 billion). read more
+On Saturday Morrisons said the board, led by Chairman Andrew Higginson, had recommended a takeover led by SoftBank owned Fortress Investment Group that valued the firm at 6.3 billion pounds ($8.7 billion).

+Ultimately, the fate of Morrisons will be decided by its shareholders.
+As things currently stand they will vote on the Fortress deal.

+Morrisons’ three biggest investors Silchester, Blackrock and Columbia Threadneedle, which Refinitiv data showed having stakes of 15.2%, 9.6% and 9.4% respectively, are effectively the kingmakers.
+None has commented so far.

-Analysts have speculated that other private equity groups and Amazon (AMZN.O), which has a partnership deal with Morrisons, could create a potential bidding war.
+Analysts have speculated that other private equity groups and Amazon, which has a partnership deal with Morrisons, could create a potential bidding war.

+Shares in Morrisons were up 11.4% at 267.3 pence at 0735 GMT - ahead of the 254 pence value of the Fortress deal, indicating investors expect higher offers to be tabled.

 Under British takeover rules CD&R has until July 17 to come back with a firm offer.